CorneliaKelinske/first_blog/posts/2021/11-28-media_upload_to_database.md

 ```

 Let's look at the upload.
-Our initial upload in the 'create/2' function is what the user inputs into the 'new upload' form under '/uploads/new'and what is subsequently sent through the form to the upload controller.
+Our initial upload in the 'create/2' function is what the user inputs into the 'new upload' form under '/uploads/new' and what is subsequently sent through the form to the upload controller.
 It looks like this:

 ```
 %{